BonsaiDen/JavaScript-Garden/doc/en/function/scopes.md

-Although JavaScript deals fine with the syntax of two matching curly braces for blocks, it does **not** support block scope; hence, all that is left is in the language is *function scope*.
+Although JavaScript deals fine with the syntax of two matching curly braces for blocks, it does **not** support block scope; hence, all that is left in the language is *function scope*.

     function test() { // a scope
         for(var i = 0; i < 10; i++) { // not a scope